Expert Research into the First Wave of British Immigration to Natal

 News About the Publication Schedule

 The records are published in alphabetical order, as far as ‘Guy’.
-The University of KwaZulu-Natal Press will be publishing volume 8: HAIGH to HOGSHAW in 2013.
-The following volume will run from HOLDEN to JUDGE.
-It will be published in 2013 or 2014.
+The University of KwaZulu-Natal Press will be publishing volume 8: HAIGH to HOGSHAW in the near future.

 Introduction to the Project